dev-cycles/contextive/docs/adr/0002-language-&-framework-selection.md

 # Language & Framework Selection

-# F# for Language Server and Initial Extensions

 * Status: proposed
 * Deciders: Chris Simon
 * Date: 2021-10-23

+## Decision Summary

+Use F# for the Language Server, F#/Fable for the VSCode extension & F# for the Visual Studio 2019/2022 extension.

 ## Context and Problem Statement